 is the eighth of 10 races on the opening-day card, with first post at 2 p.m.

-Mar champion 2-year-old filly as 12 maiden juveniles are set to run 6 furlongs.
+At the other end of the spectrum, the seventh race offers fans a glimpse of a possible Del Mar champion 2-year-old filly as 12 maiden juveniles are set to run 6 furlongs.